 There is still a large market for transparent plastic substitute glass.
 The PC (polycarbonate) is ideal for motorcycle windshields, plastic eyeglasses and lightweight housings.

 Engineering plastics are crystalline polymers with mechanical properties similar to metals.
-They are as durable and durable as similar metal products, while still being lightweight, and, like LC Rapid, are less expensive to produce in mass production.
+They are as durable as similar metal products, while still being lightweight, and, like LC Rapid, are less expensive to produce in mass production.

 Some products made of engineered plastics include ball bearings, gears and shafts, shanks, plastic gun bodies, switches and other weight-loss parts for automotive and aerospace applications.

 All plastics have a degree of flexibility.
 Many products do not require high strength, but must be flexible without being completely deformed.